IgnacioGarrido/Gavl/README.md

 In each generation a random pairing process based in the selection is performed for the subsequent crossover.

 _\* If other pairing method is wanted, it can be set by calling the method ```.set_hyperparameter('pairing', new_pairing_function)```, where new_pairing_function is the function that performs this new pairing method.
 It must be a function that receives one argument and returns the list of the paired individuals.
-It receives a list with the IDs of the selected individuals (see selection method), and returns a list of tuples with the IDs of the paired individuals._
+Concretely, it receives a list with the IDs of the selected individuals (see selection method), and returns a list of tuples with the IDs of the paired individuals._

 _\** If more information is wanted, go to the docs and the definition of the pairing default function in ga_variable_length/tools/pairing.py._